-For this assessment, the Central Valley RWQCB model was used to estimate tissue methylmercury concentrations in 350 mm largemouth bass based on potential water column methylmercury concentrations from the project alternatives.
+For this assessment, the Central Valley RWQCB model was used to calculate expected tissue methylmercury concentrations in 350 mm largemouth bass based on potential water column methylmercury concentrations from the project alternatives.
 This Delta-specific quantitative model-based analysis determined methylmercury concentrations in 350 mm largemouth bass based on potential methylmercury concentrations discharged from the project, as they would affect methylmercury concentrations in the Sacramento River at Freeport and the Yolo Bypass.
 The RWQCB Delta model is not applicable to the Site Reservoir Footprint or Colusa Basin Drain spatial domains because mercury uptake is governed by site-specific conditions and this model has not been validated for other spatial domains.

-Additional calculations were made, as a sensitivity analysis, to identify the concentrations of water column methylmercury that would need to be discharged from the project to cause a given change (e.g., a 5% increase in water column methylmercury concentrations in the Sacramento River at Freeport).
+Additional calculations were made, as a sensitivity analysis, to identify the concentrations of water column methylmercury that would need to be discharged from the project to cause a given change in fish tissue concentrations.
 Calculations were based on the proportional flows from the project in the Sacramento River at Freeport and are applicable to the Delta and Yolo Bypass, as determined by CALSIM II.
-Source water concentrations (i.e., inputs from all sources affecting concentrations at Freeport except for Sites Reservoir) were held constant for the sensitivity analysis.
+Source water concentrations (i.e., inputs from all sources affecting concentrations at Freeport except for Sites) were held constant for the sensitivity analysis.
 The geometric mean of measured historical water column methylmercury concentrations in the Sacramento River at Freeport (Table 6F-6) was used to represent concentrations entering the Delta and Yolo Bypass for the No Project Alternative in this analysis.
-Varying the potential methylmercury concentration at Freeport would need to be driven by Sites Reservoir discharge to result in specified percent increases in Delta fish tissue mercury concentrations.
+Varying the potential methylmercury concentrations at Freeport would need to be driven by Sites discharge to result in specified percent increases in Delta fish tissue mercury concentrations.

 This approach used Freeport as an assessment location because the Central Valley RWQCB model is applicable in the Delta.
-Freeport, located at the northern end of the Delta, would exhibit the net Sacramento River change in methylmercury concentrations due to the project alternatives.
-At locations further downstream in the Delta, source waters other than the Sacramento River water mix and would lessen any incremental effects from increased concentrations of methylmercury due to the project alternatives.
-Thus, project effects would be less at other Delta locations further downstream.
+Freeport, located at the northern end of the Delta, would exhibit the net Sacramento River change in methylmercury concentrations due to the proposed project or its alternatives.
+At locations further downstream in the Delta, source waters other than the Sacramento River water mix and serve to lessen any incremental effect that increased concentrations of methylmercury due to the proposed project and alternatives would have.
+Thus, project effects would be only lessor at other Delta locations further downstream.
 This approach also allows use of CALSIM II flow data and historical methylmercury concentration data.